The giant in random graphs is almost local: Asymptotics and properties of the giant

 \subsection{Asymptotics of the giant}

-Given a random graph sequence $G_n$ that converges in locally probability to $(G,\vertex)\sim \mu$, one would expect that $|\Cmax|/n\convp \zeta:=\mu(|\cluster(\vertex)|=\infty)$.
+Given a random graph sequence $G_n$ that converges locally in probability to $(G,\vertex)\sim \mu$, one would expect that $|\Cmax|/n\convp \zeta:=\mu(|\cluster(\vertex)|=\infty)$.
 However, the proportion of vertices in the largest connected component $|\Cmax|/n$ is {\em not} continuous in the local convergence topology, as it is a {\em global} object.
-In fact, also $|\cluster(\vertex_n)|/n$ does not converge in distribution when $G_n$ converges locally in probability to $(G,\vertex)\sim \mu$.
+It is thus easy to construct counter examples of the fact that $|\Cmax|/n\convp \mu(|\cluster(\vertex)|=\infty)$.
 However, local convergence still tells us a useful story about the existence of a giant, as well as its size.
-Indeed, Corollary \ref{cor-giant-UB} shows that the upper bound is always valid, while Theorem \ref{thm-giant-conv-LWC} shows that a relative simple condition suffices to yield the lower bound as well:
+Indeed, Corollary \ref{cor-giant-UB} shows that the {\em upper bound} is always valid, while Theorem \ref{thm-giant-conv-LWC} shows that a relative simple condition suffices to yield the lower bound as well: